Tan-JunWei/CTF-Writeups/content/PicoCTF/Forensics/eavesdrop.md

 >
 >We'll have to keep that in mind when we analyse the packets in [[Wireshark]].

 We begin by downloading the file using `wget <link>`.
-Opening the `pcapnp` file in Wireshark showed that there are only 75 packets in total.
+Opening the `pcapng` file in Wireshark showed that there are only 75 packets in total.

 ### Protocol Hierarchy
 ![[PicoCTF Eavesdrop 2.png]]